peetkes/demothon-team25/ReadMe.md

 Next step is to setup the broker queues:

-Go to the UI of the broker and select the demothonteam25 message VPN.
+Go to the UI of the broker and select the proper message VPN.
-Create the queues for the INPUT_TOPIC_QUEUE and the OUTPUT_TOPIC_QUEUE from the .env file:
+Create the queues for both the mongodb-MIs, see the sample.env inside the mongodb-MI folders:
-Make sure the following subscription is added to the financeQueue: _acmebank/solace/core/>_ and _acmebank/solace/core/>_ to the checkedQueue
-Both queues are owned by solace-cloud-client and are set to _Exclusive_
+Make sure the following subscription is added to the queue for the mongodbMI: _acmebank/solace/core/>_ and _acmebank/solace/core/>_ to the queue of the mongodbMIFraud Both queues are owned by solace-cloud-client and are set to _Exclusive_

 ## Connect solace feed